Ralo93/Bachelor-Thesis/README.md

 I have extracted the developer documentation from the ALEVIN2 project for you as well as their official README in README_ALEVIN2 above.
 Their readme includes all necessary information about requirements, installation, running ALEVIN, features and their basic directory structure. <br>

 ## Technologies <br>
 Technologies I personally have used are Java, JUnit, Gradle and Eclipse.
-For all the technologies involved check the exREADME.md.
+For all technologies involved check the README_ALEVIN2.md file.

 ## Illustrations <br>